Japan's Ishiba says he'll stay in office to tackle inflation and US tariffs despite election loss

 “While I painfully feel my serious responsibility over the election results, I believe I must also fulfill my responsibility I bear for the country and the people so as not to cause politics to stall or go adrift,” Ishiba said.
 “Challenges such as global situation and natural disaster won't wait for a better political situation."

-The prime minister said he hopes to reach a mutually beneficial deal and meet with U.S. President Donald Trump.
+His chief tariff negotiator, Economic Minister Ryosei Akazawa, is heading to Washington for his eighth round of talks.
+The prime minister hopes to reach a mutually beneficial deal and meet with U.S. President Donald Trump "as soon as possible," he said.

 Sunday's vote comes after Ishiba's coalition lost a majority in the October lower house election, stung by past corruption scandals, and his unpopular government has since been forced into making concessions to the opposition to get legislation through parliament.
 It has been unable to quickly deliver effective measures to mitigate rising prices, including Japan's traditional staple of rice, and dwindling wages.